 Does your practice employ unmotivated crabs who potentially endanger the progress of your climbers?
 Take the appropriate actions so your practice can experience the success of the climb.

-Claire Pickens is a learning and operational development manager at Thrive Affordable Vet Care.
-She is a former practice owner and has over 20 years of experience in leadership and teaching.
+Claire Pickens is a director of learning and development for Thrive Affordable Vet Care, a former practice owner, and a veterinary management professional.